 Holistic Habits That Help a Fentanyl Detox

 Holistic habits are actions one can take to speed up recovery and ease symptoms of withdrawal without medicine.
-Taking care of the mind and body greatly affect how much pain, depression, and anxiety a person suffers from.
-Addiction treatment centers will offer assistance on how to incorporate healthy habits into a recovering addict’s everyday routine.
+Taking care of the mind and body significantly affects how much pain, depression, and anxiety a person suffers from.
+Treatment programs will offer assistance in incorporating healthy habits into a recovering addict’s everyday routine.
 Below are some holistic activities to consider.

 Eat a Nutritious Diet

 A healthy body starts with a healthy diet.
-People with a substance use disorder often forget to take care of their nutrition because they can only think about feeding their addiction.
-Many addiction treatment centers will provide members with meals to aid their recovery.
+People with a substance abuse disorder often forget to take care of their nutrition because they can only think about feeding their addiction.
+Many treatment programs will provide members with meals to aid their recovery.
 Foods included are plenty of leafy, green vegetables and fruit.
 Whole grains and foods rich in good fatty acids can expedite recovery.

 Openly Talk About Any Struggles

-Cravings and relapse, along with anxiety and depression, are common issues during fentanyl addiction treatment.
-Just because a recovering addict feels these emotions doesn’t mean they are bad.
+Cravings and relapse, along with anxiety and depression, are common issues during treatment.
+Just because a recovering addict feels these emotions doesn’t mean they are wrong.
 In fact, they are only bad if they bottle them all up.
-Communicating with loved ones, peers, and trained staff at the addiction treatment center will help ease these problems.
+Communicating with loved ones, peers, and trained staff at the treatment center will help ease these problems.

 Cope Through Art

 Creating art is a healthy way to cope with negative feelings and addiction.
 It allows a person to express themselves and deal with how they feel without resorting to drugs.
 A simple pen and paper can be a medium to turn to during the tough times of fentanyl detox.
 Also, it could be a good distraction.